Democratic Republic of Afghanistan: Najibullah and Soviet withdrawal: 1986–1989

 Soviet soldiers returning from Afghanistan.
 20 October 1986, Kushka, Turkmenia.

 While Najibullah may have been the de jure leader of Afghanistan, Soviet advisers still did most of the work after Najibullah took power.
 As Gorbachev remarked "We're still doing everything ourselves ...
 That's all our people know how to do.
 They've tied Najibullah hand and foot."
 Fikryat Tabeev, the Soviet ambassador to Afghanistan, was accused of acting like a Governor General by Gorbachev, and he was recalled from Afghanistan in July 1986.
 But while Gorbachev called for the end of Soviet management of Afghanistan, he could not resist doing some managing himself.
 At a Soviet Politburo meeting, Gorbachev said, "It's difficult to build a new building out of old material ...
 I hope to God that we haven't made a mistake with Najibullah."
 As time would prove, Najibullah's aims were the opposite of the Soviet Union's; Najibullah was opposed to a Soviet withdrawal, the Soviet Union wanted a withdrawal.
 This was understandable, since it was thought that the Afghan military was on the brink of dissolution.
 Najibullah thought his only means of survival was to retain the Soviet presence.
 In July 1986 six Soviet regiments, up to 15,000 troops, were withdrawn from Afghanistan.
 The aim of this early withdrawal was, according to Gorbachev, to show the world that the Soviet leadership was serious about leaving Afghanistan.
 The Soviets told the United States Government that they were planning to withdraw, but the United States Government didn't believe it.
-When Gorbachev met with Ronald Reagan during his visit the United States, Reagan called, bizarrely, for the dissolution of the Afghan Military.
+When Gorbachev met with Ronald Reagan during his visit the United States, Reagan called for the dissolution of the Afghan Military.

 On 14 April the Afghan and Pakistani governments signed the 1988 Geneva Accords, and the Soviet Union and the United States signed as guarantors; the treaty specifically stated that the Soviet military had to withdraw from Afghanistan by 15 February 1989.
 During a Politburo meeting Eduard Shevardnadze said "We will leave the country in a deplorable situation", and talked further about economic collapse, and the need to keep at least 10,000 to 15,000 troops in Afghanistan.
 Vladimir Kryuchkov, the KGB Chairman, supported this position.
 This stance, if implemented, would be a betrayal of the Geneva Accords just signed.
 Najibullah was against any type of Soviet withdrawal.
 A few Soviet troops remained after the Soviet withdrawal; for instance, parachutists who protected the Soviet embassy staff, military advisors and special forces and reconnaissance troops still operated in the "outlying provinces", especially along the Afghan–Soviet border.